reisdev/reads/README.md

-# imobiliarias-scrapy
+# rsa-crawler

-Repository of a Web Crawler made to work with real state agency websites, to get the price, location and anything else.
+Repository of a Web Crawler made to work with Real State Agency websites, to get the price, location and anything else.

-This project actually have crawlers for the following websites:
+This project actually have spiders for the following websites:

 * [Stória Imóveis](https://www.storiaimoveis.com.br/)
 * [ImovelWeb](http://www.imovelweb.com.br/)